 The sessions are held in German, all course documents and exercises are available in English.

 Students who already passed the Bachelor version of this course are not allowed to participate.

-There is no need for a registration, all details are given in the introduction session.
+A pre-registration is neither possible nor required, all details are given in the introduction session.